deis/deis/contrib/ec2/README.md

 The only entry in cloudformation.json required to launch your cluster is `KeyPair`, which is already filled out.
 The defaults will be applied for the other settings.

+If updated with update-ec2-cluster.sh, the InstanceType will only impact newly deployed instances (#1758).

 NOTE: The smallest recommended instance size is `large`.
 Having not enough CPU or RAM will result in numerous issues when using the cluster.